What is a Trust Account?

 #4- Irrevocable Trust

 Under this, there is a restriction on settlor to make any changes in the agreement or to terminate the trust.
-Once the settlor transfer property under this account, right of ownership is given up.
+Once the settlor transfer property under this account, the right of ownership is given up.

-Thus one has to first decide about the type of trust account it is interested into, and then it has to decide that who should be the trustee, who all will be the beneficiaries and what are all the assets that can be transferred into the trust account.
+Thus one has to first decide about the type of trust account it is interested in, and then it has to decide that who should be the trustee, who all will be the beneficiaries and what are all the assets that can be transferred into the trust account.

 Steps to Follow While Setting up a Trust Account